brandonrobertz/autoscrape-py/README.md

 ## Setup & Dependencies

+### External Dependencies

 You need to have geckodriver installed.
 You can do that here:

     https://github.com/mozilla/geckodriver/releases

-Version 0.23.0 is recommended as of November, 2018.
+Version 0.23.0 is recommended as of November, 2018 along with Firefox version  >= 0.63.

 If you prefer to use Chrome, you will need the ChromeDriver (we've tested using v2.41).
 It can be found in your distribution's package manager or here:

     https://sites.google.com/a/chromium.org/chromedriver/downloads

+Installing the remaining Python dependencies can be done using pip or pipenv:

+### Pip Install Method

 Next you need to set up your python virtual environment (Python 3.6 required) and install the Python dependencies:

     pip install -r requirements.txt

-    # If you're developing on the scraper
+### Pipenv Method

+AutoScrape also supports pipenv.
+You can install required dependencies by
+running:

-    pip install -r requirements.dev.txt
+    pipenv install

-## Running
+## Running Local Scraper

 ### Environment Test Crawler